slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
 Lewis*

 <!--
+> *'#239.
+To live in a great idea means to treat the impossible as though it were possible.
+It is just the same with a strong character; and when an idea and a character meet, things arise which fill the world with wonder for thousands of years.' -- goethe*
-16. Success can hurt friendships.
+> 16. Success can hurt friendships.
 A wise friend wards off worries, a foolish one brings them about.
 But do not wish them too much luck, or you may lose them. -- Balthasar Gracian

-Society judges people by what they can do for others.
+- Society judges people by what they can do for others.
 But we judge ourselves by our thoughts.
-Abilities are not prized by their virtue.
+- Abilities are not prized by their virtue.

 Life is About Who You Become Not What You Achieve
 On this journey called life, many people lose sight of what is really important.